Artwork Help

 www.scribus.net/canvas/Scribus open link in new window

+• Apple Pages.
 Pages is a template based application for creating simple items.
+At the time of writing it is bundled free of charge with MAC OS computers and some IOS devices.
 It is not capable of working with bleeds and during our testing we couldn't find any way of creating a custom page size.
 This means that it will not be possible to create a document with bleeds (see the help section on bleeds for an explanation of what this means).
-It should be fine for simple documents that have a clear white border all around each page.
+It should be fine for simple documents that have a clear white border all around each page, but we do not recommend it for more complex products, such as books.

+• Microsoft Publisher.
+At the time of writing this guide, Microsoft have announced the End of Life for Publisher.
 We have experienced some problems with PDFs created by Publisher that cause processing delays and in rare cases mean that we cannot process your PDF.
+We have not found this to be a popular option with our customers and we do not recommend it.

-In general, spreadsheet applications (for example Microsoft Excel and OpenOffice Spreadsheet) and Presentation applications (for example Apple Keynote and Microsoft PowerPoint) are not suitable for creating print-ready artwork.
+In general, spreadsheet applications (for example Microsoft Excel and LibreOffice Spreadsheet) and Presentation applications (for example Apple Keynote and Microsoft PowerPoint) are not suitable for creating print-ready artwork.
+Bitmap editing apps such as Adobe Photoshop and Affinity Photo are not suitable for creating multi-page complex documents and neither are Vector Graphic Drawing apps like Adobe Illustrator and Affinity Designer.